Using High-Level Patterns to Estimate How Humans Predict a Robot will Behave: Comparing to User Predictions

 Our ultimate goal is to enable a robot to estimate how humans predict it will behave.
-In Section \ref{sec:sim} we found that our proposed approach was able to identify the high-level behavior demonstrated by the robot.
-Now, in this section we validate whether the robot's extracted behaviors align with those that humans attribute to the robot.
+In Section \ref{sec:sim} we qualitatively found that our proposed approach was able to identify high-level behaviors demonstrated by the robot.
+However, so far we have only worked with simulated data.
+Now in Section~\ref{sec:user} we put our predictive algorithm to the test with \textit{actual humans}.
+We validate whether the robot's extracted behaviors align with those that real participants attribute to the robot.

 \p{Independent Variables} We compare our method (\textbf{Ours}) with a standard variational autoencoder (\textbf{VAE}) \cite{kingma2013auto}. \textbf{VAE} is a commonly used architecture to extract high-level information about an agent from its trajectories \cite{skill-guided,rili2,NEURIPS2021_a03caec5}.
 Both of these methods map the robot's trajectories into a low-dimensional representation which extracts the robot's high-level behaviors.
 However, the structure of this representation space is different for the two architectures --- while \textbf{VAE} learns a Gaussian posterior over a continuous space, \textbf{Ours} learns a finite, discrete space.
 The discretization allows our method to extract intuitive, user-friendly behaviors from interactions, while the VAE learns more precise, robot-like estimates.
 Both the methods are pre-trained on the same dataset of interactions $\mathcal{D}$ as explained in Section \ref{sec:sim}.